rdkcentral/rdkb-halif-cellular/docs/pages/CellularHalSpec.md

 ## Build Requirements

-The source code should be able to be built under Linux Yocto environment and should be delivered as a shared library named as libhal_cellular_modem_hal_api.la
+The source code should be able to be built under Linux Yocto environment and should be delivered as a binary named as `cellularmanager`

 ## Variability Management